Anti-siphoning

 Review of the anti-siphoning scheme

-The Government recently reviewed the scheme to ensure it remains fit for purpose for the contemporary media environment.
+The Government has reviewed the scheme to ensure it remains fit for purpose for the contemporary media environment.

 After an initial consultation from October to December 2022, the anti-siphoning list was remade in March 2023 for an interim period of 3 years with no substantive changes.
-The interim list will ensure the continuity of the scheme while the review of the scheme is progressed.
+The interim list was made to ensure the continuity of the scheme while the review of the scheme was undertaken.

-Feedback from the initial consultation informed the development of a proposals paper setting out a range of reform options to update the scheme and list was consulted on from August to September 2023.
+Feedback from the initial consultation informed the development of a proposals paper, setting out a range of reform options to update the scheme and list.
+This paper was subject to consultation from August to September 2023.

 Reform of the anti-siphoning scheme and list